mo-musaad/Jumper-and-counter/README.md

-# T-Rex Dinosaur jump Using Hand detection
+# T-Rex Dinosaur jump Using Hand detection and finger counter
 ## installation
 ### Windows
 #### exec it in CMD